Search suspended for missing Australian hiker Denise Ann Williams in Cape Breton Highlands National Park

 Key details reported by multiple sources:

-- Denise Ann Williams, a 62-year-old Australian woman from Victoria, is missing since April 15, 2026, last heard from when she said she was traveling to Chéticamp, Nova Scotia.
+- Denise Ann Williams, 62, is a missing Australian hiker from Victoria last heard from on April 15, 2026, while traveling to Chéticamp, Nova Scotia

-- The Royal Canadian Mounted Police (RCMP) released images of Williams, describing her as 5-foot-4 with greyish blonde shoulder-length hair, wearing a dark winter jacket, powder-blue beanie with 'Antarctica' written on it, an orange and blue scarf, and glasses.
+- Williams is described as 152 cm tall (5-foot-4) with greyish blonde, shoulder-length hair, wearing a dark winter jacket, a powder-blue toque with 'Antarctica' written on it, an orange and blue scarf, and glasses

 Points of Difference